ivonunes/inkstead-writer/docs/start/themes.md

 Site media references such as `/media/photo.jpg` keep their public media path.
 Theme-local images and responsive variants are copied to `/assets/plume/`.

 For static files that should be copied without Plume processing, use passthrough assets in `inkstead-writer.json`.
-See [Site Configuration](/start/site-configuration/).
+See [Site Configuration](site-configuration.md).

-## Styles And Scripts
+## Styles and scripts

 Plume templates can declare styles and scripts next to the markup that uses them.
-Writer extracts those resources into fingerprinted files under `/assets/plume/` and injects them into the page.
+Inkstead Writer extracts those resources into fingerprinted files under `/assets/plume/` and injects them into the page:

 ```plume
 @style(file: "styles/site.css")